Equipo-DreamTeam/sql/sql.md

 Use `sql-list` as the database to hold our tables and **[psql](https://www.postgresql.org/docs/9.6/static/app-psql.html)** to interact with it.  `psql` is PostgreSQL's **command line client** which lets us execute SQL commands interactively (REPL-like) and from scripts.  `psql` has useful built in commands.

 - [ ] Access psql CLC in terminal: `psql`

+- [ ] To check which client version of Postgres is installed in Mac: `SELECT version()`(run inside psql).
+These repo notes refer to commands for Postgres version 10.4.
+  For a cheatsheet of `mySQL` commands; see https://gist.github.com/hofmannsven/9164408.

+- [ ] To see a list of all DBs from the terminal: `psql -l`

 - [ ] Create the database.
 In psql CLC: `CREATE DATABASE "sql-list";`